CodingMinds/world_simulator/Readme.md

  * the name of the environment (default: unknown)
  * possibility to define the initial start position of the agents (default: yes)
+ * fitness if agent has not moved (default: 0)
+ * fitness if target section is blocked (default: 0)
+ * fitness if target section is staffed (default: 0)
+ * fitness if agent has moved (default: 0)
- * initial fitness (default: 1000)
+ * initial energy (default: 1000)
- * fitness reduction if agent has not moved (default: 1)
+ * energy reduction if agent has not moved (default: 1)
- * fitness reduction if target section is blocked (default: 3)
+ * energy reduction if target section is blocked (default: 3)
- * fitness reduction if target section is staffed (default: 3)
+ * energy reduction if target section is staffed (default: 3)
- * fitness reduction if agent has moved (default: 2)
+ * energy reduction if agent has moved (default: 2)
  * drop agents if their fitness reaches 0 (default: false)
  * time slice for interactions with the world (default: 0)